North Branch Wiscoy Creek Habitat Enhancement Evaluation (2013)

 In July 2011, 57 "Lunker" structures (456 total feet) were installed along a 2,100 foot section of public fishing rights easements on the N. Branch (North Branch Wiscoy Creek Habitat Enhancement Project).
 This project was done to increase habitat for adult wild brown trout in this highly productive stream.
 Areas where the structures were installed were deepened to approximately 2 feet and the stream width was narrowed by 1/4 to 1/3.
 Prior to the work, this stream section was overly wide, shallow and overgrown with alder from past land use practices and held very few larger adult trout.

-Trout population sampling was done on the entire 2100 foot habitat enhancement section (seven-300 foot sites) as well as one additional site on the N. Branch and one site on nearby Trout Brook to serve as "control sites."
-For all adult (yearling and older) wild brown trout, densities varied significantly at both the control sites and the habitat enhancement section from 2010-2012.
-Densities of brown trout >10", >12" and brown trout biomass declined from 2010 to 2012 at the two control sites.
-However, densities of brown trout >10", >12", >14", as well as brown trout biomass increased substantially in the habitat enhancement section from 2010 to 2012.
-It is likely that most of the larger fish moved into the habitat section rather than growing to a large size there in only one season.
+Trout population sampling was done on the entire 2,100 foot habitat enhancement section (seven 300-foot sites) as well as one additional site on the N. Branch and one site on nearby Trout Brook to serve as "control sites."
+For all adult (yearling and older) wild brown trout, densities varied significantly at both the control sites and the habitat enhancement section from 2010-2013.
+Densities of brown trout >10", >12" and brown trout biomass declined from 2010-2013 at the two control sites.
+However, densities of brown trout >10", >12", >14", as well as brown trout biomass increased substantially in the habitat enhancement section from 2010 to 2013.
 It is expected that in future years we will see further increases in both overall adult trout density and density of larger wild brown trout in the habitat enhancement section as the trout population fully occupies the enhanced habitat.

 |Section||Lunkers present||Feet of Lunkers in site||# adult brown trout||# >10"||# >12"||# >14"|